conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 ---
 # Debug Conduktor

-Conduktor Platform Docker image runs on Ubuntu Linux.
+Conduktor Console Docker image runs on Ubuntu Linux.
 It runs multiple services in a single Docker container.
 These services are supervised by [supervisord](http://supervisord.org/).

-To troubleshoot the Platform, we suggest you to go through the following steps.
+To troubleshoot the Console, we suggest you to go through the following steps.

-First, verify that the Platform is up and running.
+First, verify that the Console is up and running.
-Second, use our "**Platform Diagnostic**" tool to get an automatic diagnostic report about the Platform and its components.
+Second, use our "**Platform Diagnostic**" tool to get an automatic diagnostic report about the Console and its components.
-Third, manually debug Conduktor Platform.
+Third, manually debug Conduktor Console.
 And finally, consult the logs and send them to our support team if necessary.

 Let's now see in details each step.